Malouma: Early life

 Malouma began singing as a child, first performed on the stage when she was twelve and began appearing in solo concerts with a traditional repertoire by age fifteen.
-In addition to her father's guidance, she was inspired by other traditional artists including Oum Kalthoum, Abdel Halim Hafez, Fairouz, Dimi and Sabah.
+In addition to her father's guidance, she was inspired by Arab artists including Oum Kalthoum, Abdel Halim Hafez, Fairouz, Dimi and Sabah.
 As she matured, she increasingly became interested in blues music, which appealed to her as it bore a resemblance to the traditional music she knew.
 Malouma wrote her first song, "Habibi Habeytou" (My beloved, I loved him) when she was sixteen.
-It was a song protesting the tradition of men turning their wives out of their homes to marry younger women.
+It was a song protesting against the tradition of men turning their wives out of their homes to marry younger women.
 It brought her instant recognition, but created a backlash, causing physical attacks from the established Muslim community.
-Soon after she wrote it, her family moved to Nouakchott, the capital, to help her launch her music career, but in the strongly traditional society, Malouma was forced to marry, abandoning singing until the late 1980s.
+Soon after she wrote it, her family moved to Nouakchott, the capital, to help her launch her music career.
+In her deeply traditional society, Malouma was forced to marry and to abandon singing until the late 1980s.
 She was later accused by her father of ruining his reputation.
-In addition to the criticisms stemming from her songs, she had disgraced her family by divorcing twice: her first husband had been forced upon her, while the second came from a noble family, who would not allow her to sing.
+In addition to the criticisms stemming from her songs, she was seen having disgraced her family by divorcing twice: her first husband had been forced upon her, while the second came from a noble family, who would not allow her to sing.
 Yet after hearing one of her songs, her father commented: "You have created something new and I find it touching.
 Unfortunately, I will not live long enough to be able to protect you."